 SCIENTIFIC STUDIES ON MIGRAINE, LIGHT, AND GLASSES FOR MIGRAINES

-The optic nerve plays a major role in transmitting signals that cause painful sensations in migraine-sufferers – even in people who are blind.
-Six of the subjects who had no light perception at all due to optic nerve damage or removal also were unaffected by light during their migraine episodes, suggesting the retina plays a role even when the eyes don’t “see.”
-The remaining 14 subjects were able to detect bright lights directed at their faces, and had significant reactions when light was shone on them during migraine attacks.
+Even in blind migraine sufferers, research has revealed that the optic nerve plays a major role in transmitting signals that trigger pain.
+One study of 20 subjects found that 6 blind migraine sufferers without any light perception at all (due to optic nerve damage or removal) were also unaffected by light during their migraines.
+This suggests that it’s the retina -- not necessarily the optic nerve -- that plays a role in migraines, even in eyes that cannot see.
+Of the 20 participants, the remaining 14 were able to detect bright lights directed at their faces.
+These patients had significant reactions when light was shone on them during migraine attacks.

 Source: Noseda R, Kainz V, Jakubowski M, Gooley JJ, Saper CB, Digre K, Burstein R. A neural mechanism for exacerbation of headache by light.
 Nat Neurosci.
 2010.
 13:239-45. http://www.ncbi.nlm.nih.gov/pubmed/20062053